oopanuga/oopanuga.github.io/_posts/2015-7-07-to-be-an-anal.md

 Here is my code review:

 ----
-_1. I totally see the point of refactoring out the duplicated functionality but I don't see inheritance as the best match in here.
++ _I totally see the point of refactoring out the duplicated functionality but I don't see inheritance as the best match in here.
 Normally I favor composition over inheritance so I can easier extend the functionality later on.
 Most of the times delegation is a better approach.
 Happy to discuss this with you._

-_2. This class doesn't have any test class?
++ _ This class doesn't have any test class?
 I think you should have refactored the tests after refactoring the logic.
 This will make the code easier to maintain._

 ## 29-07-2015 4.00 PM